 One technique that CBT teaches is to catch a negative thought as it arises, and logically critique its validity.
 You could also try actively encouraging yourself with motivating, positive self-talk to help improve exercise performance.

-These techniques may not work instantly, but with practise, you can begin to master your thoughts and self-talk.
+These techniques may not work instantly, but with practice, you can begin to master your thoughts and self-talk.

 Imagine what you want to achieve

 This cognitive behavioural technique involves picturing yourself achieving your goal.
-Visualising your path to success, picturing yourself overcoming the barriers that might get in the way, can provide motivation to begin your journey and to continue when you reach an obstacle.
+Visualising your path to success and picturing yourself overcoming the barriers that might get in the way can provide motivation to begin your journey and to continue when you reach an obstacle.